Bases-loaded walk of Darvish the new low in Cubs' free pass-haunted October

 "Walks hurt you," Avila said, stating the obvious.
 "That's been around forever.
 Not just the playoffs."

 Between the offense and the free passes, the latter has to be the more frustrating problem.
 Giving runs away instead of making the Dodgers earn them is about as bad as it gets.
-In Game 1, it was two walks in front of a Yasiel Puig double that fueled the Dodgers' comeback to tie the game in the fifth inning.
+In Game 1, it was two walks in front of a Yasiel Puig double that fueled the Dodgers' comeback to tie the score in the fifth inning.
 In Game 2, Brian Duensing's lead-off walk in the ninth inning to Puig with the score tied set off a chain reaction resulting in another loss.
 Then in Game 3, Edwards' incomprehensible bases-loaded free pass to Darvish was the icing on the cake.

 "We have not been a command-oriented bullpen," Maddon said.
 "There is no question about it."

 So now the Cubs will turn to Jake Arrieta for perhaps his final start in a Cubs uniform.
 He issued five walks in his lone postseason start of 2017 so he'll fit right in if he picks up where the bullpen has left off.
-Then again, the Cubs need near perfection from their staff because they can't hit a lick right now.
+Then again, the Cubs need near perfection from their staff because they aren't hitting a lick right now.
 Anthony Rizzo is in his worst slump of the season if you take into account his usually keen eye at the plate.
-He's struck out 11 times with just two walks after finishing the year with more free passes then whiffs.
+He has struck out 11 times with only two walks after finishing the year with more free passes then whiffs.
 Asked if he was drained from a five-game heavyweight bout with the Washington Nationals in Round 1, he wouldn't take the bait.

-"I can run laps around this place right now," Rizzo responded.
+"I can run laps around this place right now," Rizzo said.
 "We have a great job for a living.
 To say anyone is drained I have to disagree with that."

-He may run laps around the clubhouse but he's not running them around the bases.
+He might run laps around the clubhouse, but he's not running them around the bases.
 No Cub is.
 Three have jogged around by hitting home runs, but that's all the offense they've mustered in the series.

 "This game is funny," Edwards said.
 "We will not give up."

 They better not or his declaration in Los Angeles that they would return there (for Games 6 and 7) will look awfully silly.
-The Cubs need to win the next two games in order for that to happen, then two more to get back to the World Series.
+The Cubs need to win the next two games for that to happen, then two more to get back to the World Series.
 It's unlikely, but not just because of history.
 They're getting beat by a better team, one that is pitching even better than the Cubs did last postseason on their way to a championship.
 Maybe that's why Rizzo isn't shocked by the situation his team is in: Down 3-0 to the team with the best regular-season record in baseball.

-"You can't ever be surprised in this game," Rizzo stated.
+"You can't ever be surprised in this game," Rizzo said.
 "They have a good team."

 That might be the understatement of the week.